DeoGM2911/CS50x/project/README.md

 db.execute("DELETE FROM teams WHERE id = ?", team_id)
 ```

 #### c.
-Delegate tasks
+Delegate tasks (route: /delegate_task)

 - This feature allow ALL users to add work to other counterparts.
+The work displayed to the assigned person will automatically show the reviewer as the person who delegate the task.

 - The HTML form includes a \<textarea> that helps with multiple lines description from the user.